 - How to connect the check-in question with the rest of the meeting agenda/purpose of the gathering.

-By integrating check-in questions at the start and end of meetings, people can feel more engaged, aligned, and connected, not only to one another, but also to the mission and work.
+By integrating ice breaker questions at the start and end of meetings, people can feel more engaged, aligned, and connected, not only to one another, but also to the mission and work.

-Check out a fun list of icebreaker/check-in questions here!
+Check out a fun list of ice breaker questions here!

 Yejin Lee is a nonprofit professional and career coach based in New York City.
 She is most passionate about supporting nonprofits in operationalizing a diversity, equity, and inclusion (DEI) framework, and assisting individuals in thoughtfully identifying and strategically pursuing professional goals.
 Yejin also loves cooking, eating, annotating TV shows, and hanging out with her husband and sassy shiba inu.